The Firm

 Beck founded Boundary Stone Capital to produce and preserve family-sized rental housing in Washington, D.C. under long-term agency debt — a structural commitment to stewardship rather than resale.

-He has spent more than eighteen years in Washington, D.C. multifamily real estate, across acquisitions, development, asset management, and capital structuring roles at institutional platforms before founding the firm.
+Beck has worked in D.C. real estate since 2009.
+The first two years were spent on large-scale institutional construction at Hensel Phelps; since joining Bozzuto in 2011, his work has focused exclusively on multifamily — fifteen years across acquisitions, development, asset management, and capital structuring at four D.C. platforms before founding the firm.
 That prior-firm experience is documented on the Institutional Experience page.

-His focus has been consistent: the neighborhoods, building types, and household segments of the District that institutional capital has historically underserved — and the capital architecture required to hold those assets permanently rather than trade them.
+His focus has been consistent: the neighborhoods, building types, and household segments the District’s capital markets have historically underserved — and the capital architecture required to hold those assets permanently rather than trade them.

 How we operate